-To learn a bit more about this painful condition ourselves and to find out which treatment methods have proven to be the most effective, we spoke with Twogood and Jessica A. Shepherd, MD, director of minimally invasive gynecology at the University of Illinois at Chicago and SweetSpot Labs Expert.
+To find out which treatment methods have proven to be the most effective, we spoke with Twogood and Jessica A. Shepherd, MD, director of minimally invasive gynecology at the University of Illinois at Chicago and SweetSpot Labs Expert.
 Below, their answers.

 Who is Most Susceptible?

 Says Twogood, "Fibromyalgia is more common in women and is thought to be the most common cause of generalized pain in women aged 20 to 55 years old.
 Women with fibromyalgia often have other conditions such as IBS (irritable bowel syndrome), migraine headaches, arthritis, chronic pelvic pain, or interstitial cystitis."

 In the case of IBS and pelvic pain, 40% to 70% of patients experience severe, shooting abdominal pain, bloating, and gas.
 Fibromyalgia also greatly amplifies menstrual pain and cramping.
 With these factors considered, it may be easy to liken the cause of your pain to your period, but if you experience any of the aforementioned symptoms, the problem is much larger and should be examined by a physician as soon as possible.

 According to Shepherd, fibromyalgia is treated with medications such as antidepressants, anticonvulsants, and NSAIDs (aka nonsteroidal anti-inflammatory drugs).

 Exercise and physical activity are also vital to the success of your treatment.
 While the thought of exercising, or even getting up to move at all may be a struggle, physical activity and exercise are key components of feeling better—doing so releases endorphins, which are natural painkillers.